 Topic: "Emotional (& Other) Barriers to Organizing Your Space"

 Speaker: Karen Guccione, professional organizer

 Location: West End Collegiate Church We meet in the School Annex at 245 West 77th Street NY, NY 10024 (Between Broadway & West End Avenue)

 About The Meeting:

-For nearly 22 years, the Manhattan Adult Attention Deficit Disorder Support Group has offered walk-in, peer-run support sessions for adults with ADD and ADHD.
-In addition, it sponsors workshops led by experts in ADD/ADHD and other aspects of mental health care.
+For 22 years, the Manhattan Adult Attention Deficit Disorder Support Group has offered walk-in, peer-run support sessions for adults with ADD and ADHD.
+In addition, it sponsors workshops led by experts in ADD/ADHD and other aspects of mental health.